Insights

 Read ArticleSection 49 RIPA 2000: Trending now in a Police custody suite near you

 The powers available to Police under section 49 of The Regulatory Investigative Powers Act (RIPA) 2000 were once, only used in the most unique and complex cases; and historically most frequently in relation to allegations of terrorism.
-It was used as a tool to try and obtain information held on the phone, computer or any other electrical device of the person […]
+It was used as a tool to try and obtain information held on the phone, computer or any […]

 Posted in: Article